seba-1511/specialists/paper/paper.md

 trained on the entire train and validation set.
 This was a surprising outcome and we suppose that this effect comes from the size of the datasets.
-In both cases, 5'000 images corresponds to 10% of the original training set and removing that many train examples has a drastic effect on both generalists and specialists.
+In both cases, 5'000 images corresponds to 10% of the original training set and removing that many training examples has a drastic effect on both generalists and specialists.
 All the more so since we are not using any kind of data augmentation techniques, which could have moderated this downside.
 An obvious future step is to validate the presented ideas on a much larger dataset such as